 Working Principle of Engines

-compression ignition: Generally the Diesel Engines, where the combustion process of the air-fuel mixture is caused by the elevated temperature of the air in the cylinder due to the mechanical compression.
+compression ignition: Generally the Diesel Engines, where the combustion of the fuel is caused by the elevated temperature of the air in the cylinder due to the mechanical compression.

 2 Stroke Engine | 2 Stroke Petrol Engine